PCL ReconstructionDr Rewat Laxman

 What is PCL Reconstruction?

-PCL reconstruction is a surgical procedure done to reconstruct an important knee ligament called the posterior cruciate ligament.
+PCL Reconstruction in Koramangala Bangalore is a surgical procedure performed to reconstruct an important knee ligament called the posterior cruciate ligament.
 The PCL is one of the major ligaments that crosses the back of the knee and connects the thigh bone to the shin bone.
-This ligament is less commonly injured when compared to the anterior knee ligaments.
-The surgery is generally performed using minimally invasive arthroscopic techniques.
+This ligament is less commonly injured compared to the anterior knee ligaments.
+The surgery is usually performed using minimally invasive arthroscopic techniques.

 How does a PCL Injury Occur?